CN/TW: Eating disorders, anorexic behaviors

 If you answered, “It’s triggering,” “It encourages the disordered behavior,” “It outs them unfairly, violating their privacy,” or “It is confusing and hurtful,” ding-ding-ding!
 You are correct.
 High five.

-Food happens three times a day for most Americans.
+Food happens three times a day for most Americans [EDIT: the cultural norm of the three-meal day, not the reality that can vary dramatically based on income, obviously].
 It’s going to show up in images of famous people occasionally, and given our fixation with food and diet in this country, it tends to show up a lot more.
 So what, exactly, do we want to see people eating?
 Actresses and models can just as easily land on tabloid covers for being too thin or too fat.
 “EATING DISORDER,” the headlines scream, next week crowing “CELLULITE!” with bright red arrow at another celebrity’s thighs.
 I don’t know how female celebrities do it; I find tabloids so triggering I don’t even look at them while I’m in the checkout line.